hungcq/knowledge-repo/IT/designing-data-intensive-applications/11-stream-processing.md

 ### 11.2.
 Databases and streams
 - Replication log as data stream
 - -> Keep heterogeneous data systems in sync
-- Problem with dual write (client write to both systems at the same time): write order can’t be ensure
+- Problem with dual write (client write to both systems at the same time): write order can’t be ensured
-- Change data capture (CDC):
+- Change data capture:
   - Observe all change written to a leader DB, extract & replicate to other systems
   - Optimizations:
     - Taking DB snapshot corresponding to a log offset
     - Log compaction: remove log record with the same key in case of overriding value/deletion
 - Event sourcing:
   - Store all changes to application state as a log of change events
-  - Vs CDC:
+  - Vs Change data capture:
     - Higher level (application): user action instead of DB change
-    - Save all event, no compaction
+    - Save all events, no compaction
   - Event (fact) vs command (rejectable) -> command validation & event publishing must be in a sync block (atomic commit)
 - Immutability:
   - DB as mutable state, change logs as immutable events